jules2689/trudeau/docs/2020-04-21/pre_news.md

 Yeah.
 They can tap into the wage subsidy and they can include and exclude the government grants they were getting and make it as accessible in popular.
 In particular, what we'll see today with the aid for charities is we were told what would be to support vulnerable populations.
-The Prime Minister, in particular on Sunday I believe, it was, referenced the disabled and people with disabilities and also seniors as particular segments of the population that have the vulnerabilities to which they are exposed has been laid bare by this pandemic and sort of foreshadowing the need to help there. and the charitable sector could very well be a vehicle to provide that aid. and, you know, there's a couple of other things that we're hoping to hear from the Prime Minister today.
+The Prime Minister, in particular on Sunday, I believe, it was, referenced the disabled and people with disabilities and also seniors as particular segments of the population that have the vulnerabilities to which they are exposed has been laid bare by this pandemic and sort of foreshadowing the need to help there. and the charitable sector could very well be a vehicle to provide that aid. and, you know, there's a couple of other things that we're hoping to hear from the Prime Minister today.
 There is a growing problem in Canada's food supply sector in terms of meat plants, for example.